An official website of the United States government

-When the exact or minimum amount of creditable grains can be documented, the grains serving for any grains product that is not a food type in Groups H or I, may be calculated using 14.75 grams of creditable grains as one grains/breads serving.
+When the exact or minimum amount of creditable grains can be documented, the grains serving for any grain product may be calculated using 14.75 grams of creditable grains as one grains/breads serving for items listed in Groups A-G of Exhibit A or 25.0 grams of creditable grains for one grains/breads serving for items listed in Groups H and I of Exhibit A.

 There are three steps to determine how many creditable grains/breads servings a recipe yields:

-The chart titled “EXHIBIT A: Grain Requirements for Child Nutrition Programs” provides a general guideline for crediting prepared grains items.
+The “EXHIBIT A: Grain Requirements for Child Nutrition Programs” chart provides a general guideline for crediting prepared grains items.

 Once you have determined that a food product is creditable toward the grains/breads component (see the “Steps in Identifying Creditable Grains Products” section above), find the Group on the chart containing the name of the food product.
 Read the minimum serving size for that group on the right-hand side of the chart.